QTM 151 - Introduction to Statistical Computing II

 • Why more quizzes now?
 Because you are more familiar with the content and are doing great! 🚀

-• The next quiz will be on November 4th (lecture 18) and it will cover Python, not SQL
+• The next quiz will cover Python, not SQL

 • As usual, I will post a repository link right before the quiz starts